usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  Department define specific quantifiable and technical standards, and several commenters suggested that the Department develop a program to encourage the development of better accessibility technology due to their concerns associated with the design and quality of current technology.

- <p>The Department also received conflicting comments with
- respect to adding requirements beyond those proposed in the NPRM.
+The Department also received conflicting comments with respect to adding requirements beyond those proposed in the NPRM.
 Several commenters suggested that the Department require captioning devices to have an adjustable font size while many disagreed, stating that an adjustable font size